 Climbing Strong: Understanding & Preventing Common Finger Injuries

 As a climber and a physiotherapist with a special interest in climbing injuries, I understand firsthand the importance of staying injury free.
 There is nothing worse than an injury limiting our ability to train and climb hard.
-In this blog post, I’ll discuss common finger injuries in climbers and provide insights on prevention and management strategies from a Climbing Physio perspective.
+This blog outlines common finger injuries among climbers and explains physiotherapy strategies to help manage and reduce the risk of these injuries.

 Five adult friends practicing rock bouldering outdoors in the south west of Western Australia